starikovm/phpunit-documentation-new/source/test-doubles.rst

 minimal effort".

 PHPUnit has built-in support for using Prophecy to create test doubles.
-:ref:`test-doubles.prophecy.examples.SubjectTest.php`
+:numref:`test-doubles.prophecy.examples.SubjectTest.php`
-shows how the same test shown in :ref:`test-doubles.mock-objects.examples.SubjectTest.php` can be expressed using Prophecy's philosophy of prophecies and
+shows how the same test shown in :numref:`test-doubles.mock-objects.examples.SubjectTest.php` can be expressed using Prophecy's philosophy of prophecies and
 revelations: